khalid-hussain/shaheen/chap10.md

 And she replied in a shocked voice, "You...why did you come here...?"

-Badr Bin Mughira could not comprehend her concern.
+Badr bin Mughira could not comprehend her concern.
 Smiling, he said, "You did not like my coming here?"

 She intuitively stepped forward and said, "Every night I would wish for such a